ankushBoL/log4j-aws-appenders/docs/faq.md

   policy](design.md#message-discard) that you've chosen; by default they drop the oldest messages.

-  All misbehaviors get logged using the Log4J internal logger.
-To see messages from this logger, set the system property `log4j.configDebug=true` (note: the internal logger always writes messages to StdErr, so you must have a console or redirect to see them).
+  All misbehaviors get logged using the framework's internal logger.
+See the [troubleshooting doc](troubleshooting.md) for information on how to enable it.

   You can also enable [JMX](jmx.md), which will let you see the most recent error (if any) along with the time it happened and exception stack trace (if any).